sarnold/rst-format/src/appendix-A.rst

    PageBreak

-The Dot source code for the graphviz diagram is included below.
+The Dot source code for the AR diagram is included below.

 .. include:: images/anomaly_state_diagram-2.dot
    :code: